samotiian/Installing_openface_with_anaconda/README.md

     * The later approach provide the user with a command excecutable in the terminal.

-If you complete all steps, dlib will be installed in _test environment.
+If you complete all steps, dlib will be installed in _test environment by using the first approach.
+By using the second approach the dlib can be installed in arbitrary virtual environment.

 Step 2: Activate _test environment using this command: